 So what do we make of all of this from a wider economic perspective?

 Undoubtedly the popular mood here would be one of deep resentment.
-Thus, as many ordinary folk still struggle greatly with an overhang of debt in their personal lives, the see these outside (largely anonymous) wealthy investors as vultures that our seizing large swathes of property at bargain basement prices.
+Thus, as many ordinary folk still struggle greatly with an overhang of debt in their personal lives, they see these outside (largely anonymous) wealthy investors as vultures that our seizing large swathes of property at bargain basement prices.

 Of course the attitude of the investors themselves would be somewhat different.
 They would point to this as healthy capitalism where market forces reign supreme.
 They would further maintain that they are in fact helping significantly to regenerate the Irish economy through their willingness to invest with the prospect of recovering markets thereby promoting new activity and employment.